 If you’re coming from Europe there might be flights to Pamplona from your city maybe not direct but with a stopover.

-Step 3 in season (after Easter till 20th October).
-From Pamplona catch a bus to St.Jean Pied de Port.
-There are several direct buses that leave from Pamplona bus stations; at 10am (only till 29th September), at 2.30pm and at 5.30pm. by ALSA.
+Step 3 in season (between Easter and 20th October).
+From Pamplona catch a direct bus to St.Jean Pied de Port.
+Buses are operated by ALSA.

-Off-season.
+Step 3 off-season.
 Off-season there are no direct buses from Pamplona to St.Jean.
 Step 3.
 From Pamplona bus station take a bus to Roncesvalles.
 Step 4.
 From Roncesvalles take a taxi (can share it with other pilgrims) to St.Jean Pied de Port.
 Note!
-Off-season getting via Pariss might be a better option.
+Off-season getting to St.Jean through Paris might be a better option.

 Step 2.
 From Paris take a train/bus or catch a flight to Bayonne.